 every bit as good as the title promises."

 What do these results mean?
-In a nutshell, if you're seeking the best editor and book proposal expert available, hire me.
+In a nutshell, if you're seeking the best book development editor and book proposal expert available, hire me.

 But the truth is that if you have a great idea for a nonfiction